tangruize/tlc-cmd/README.md

   -i INDENT     json file indent
-  -p HANDLER    python user_dict and list/kv handers -a            save action name in '_action' key if available
+  -p HANDLER    python user_dict and list/kv handers -a            save action name in '_action' key if available -d            make data structures hashable
+  -s            sort dict by keys, true if -d is defined -g            get dot file graph
 ```

-The trace file is the MC.out file or dumped by the `simulation dump traces` option.
+The trace file can be either the MC.out file or generated through the "simulation dump traces" option.

-New features:

-- `-p` provides a python file with some handlers to replace data of the trace while converting.
-- `-a` saves action name to `'_action'` key in JSON (requires latest TLC version)

 Python `-p` handler example: